meker12/commerce-channels.en/help/channel-manager/manage-listings.md

 * **[Manually upload new listings](publish-listings-to-marketplace.md#upload-new-product-listings)-**–For products that do not match an existing listing on Walmart Marketplace, use a Walmart product category Excel template to bulk upload product listings.

-## Listing Controls and Field Descriptions
+## Listing Controls and Column Descriptions

-The following tables describe the controls and fields available for [!UICONTROL Listings].
+The following tables describe the controls and columns available for [!UICONTROL Listings].

 **Controls for [!UICONTROL Listings]**